abbas-taher/decision-tree-algorithm-example/README.md

 ## Tutorial 101: Decision Tree
 ### Understanding the Algorithm: Simple Implementation Code Example

-The Python code for a Decision-Tree ([*decisiontreee.py*](/decisiontree.py?raw=true "Decision Tree")) is a good example to learn how one of the key machine learning algorithms work.
+The Python code for a Decision-Tree ([*decisiontreee.py*](/decisiontree.py?raw=true "Decision Tree")) is a good example to learn how a basic machine learning algorithm works.
 The [*inputdata.py*](/inputdata.py?raw=true "Input Data") is used by the **createTree algorithm** to generate a simple decision tree that can be used for prediction purposes.
 The data and code presented here are based on the [original version](https://github.com/pbharrin/machinelearninginaction3x/blob/master/Ch03/trees.py) that is nicely given by Peter Harrington in Chapter 3 of his book: **Machine Learning in Action**.

 In this discussion we shall take a deep dive into how the algorithm runs and try to understand its inner workings.
 The [output graph structure](/output.tree?raw=true "Decision Tree") is depicted in the diagram below.